njfritter/sentimentAnalysis_presCandidatesUSA2016/README.md

-# sentimentAnalysis_presCandidatesUSA2016
+# Sentiment Analysis on Presidential Candidates for election year 2016

-ABSTRACT
+## ABSTRACT

 This project focuses on classifying tweets (source: [twitter](https://twitter.com)) of the 2016 candidates for presidency to the United States: Hillary Clinton (Democrat) and Donald Trump (Republican) into two classes: positive or negative.
 Natural language processing (NLP) is used in the context of the Python programming language -- we focus on leveraging the [NLTK package](http://www.nltk.org/).
-This project is written in Python
+This project is written in Python, and a translation to R is in the works.

-ADDITIONAL RESOURCES
+## ADDITIONAL RESOURCES

 We used the following documentation to further educate ourselves through the process of this project.

+ - This tutorial was used to build tweetAnalysis.py (the one we will be using)

  - [Larent Luce's Blog : Twitter sentiment analysis using Python and NLTK](http://www.laurentluce.com/posts/twitter-sentiment-analysis-using-python-and-nltk/)

- - This tutorial builds tweetAnalysis.py
+ - This tutorial was used to build tensorflow.py (has yet to work)

  - [Tensorflow Software via Google : Deep Learning Algorithms](https://www.tensorflow.org/)

-  - This tutorial is used to build nltk
+  - This tutorial was used to build twitterScraper.py, tweetsByHandle.py, handles.csv, and handles.db

  - [Mining Twitter with Python - by CodeKitchen](http://web.mit.edu/aizhan/www/twitter_api_workshop/#/)

-  - This tutorial is used to build file tweetsByHandle.py, handles.csv, and handles.db
+  - This will give you an idea on the methods used for tokenizing text (we used "low-level tokenization" for this repo)

   - [The Art of Tokenization](https://www.ibm.com/developerworks/community/blogs/nlp/entry/tokenization?lang=en)

-  - This will give you an idea on the methods used for tokenizing text (we used "low-level tokenization" for this repo)

-DEPENDENCIES REQUIRED
+## DEPENDENCIES REQUIRED

-The following dependences (in Python) are required to run this program:
+The following dependences (in Python) are required to run tweetAnalysis.py and twitterScraper.py:

     nltk
     csv